Creating a Stitched Effect Using CSS

 }

-Then, we add decorative styles to .icon, including specifying the height and width, add rounded corners, box shadow, and color gradient for the background.
+Next, we add decorative styles to the .icon class.
+This includes specifying the height and width, adding rounded corners, a box shadow, and a color gradient for the background.

 .icon {